 Successful team relationships rely on honest discussions between supervising social workers and foster carers and supervising social workers and their line managers.
 The team shares their true feelings and emotions.
 This happens best, where there is no judgement and where trust is placed highly in the relationship.

 We work therapeutically with our carers and our staff team in order to identify tensions that might exist so that we have a chance to support the individual to reflect and make adjustments.
 It is a very positive process which leads to good relationships being formed.
 We measure how well our team members use their leadership skills and how well they impact on others.

-I was involved in piloting a “MOOC” an online development course for an organisation called ThemPra, which focused on raising awareness of working with a social pedagogy ethos.
-One big factor was the need to have equality in the relationship between a foster carer and a child and the foster carer and the supervising social worker.
-We generally have lots of information about a child in the care system, we equally have a lot of information about the foster carers (following the rigorous assessment process).
+There is research that indicates that models of care that embrace equality in the relationship between a foster carer and a child and the foster carer and the supervising social worker, achieve greater outcomes for young people and have better satisfaction levels from staff.
+We generally have lots of information about a child living in the care system, we equally have a lot of information about the foster carers (following the rigorous assessment process).
 The relationship can therefore be unequal unless we address the balance and share information about ourselves with foster carers.
-Naturally we urge caution, the sharing of personal information should only be in the best interest of the foster carers.
-In the same way we encourage foster carers to share some of their information with the child, but once again urging caution, as children have to have successful role models to support them and we have to maintain boundaries and oversharing of personal stories may have an adverse effect on the relationship.
+Naturally, we urge caution, the sharing of personal information by staff should only be in the best interest of the foster carers.
+In the same way, we encourage foster carers to share some of their information with the child, but once again urging caution, as children have to have successful role models to support them and we have to maintain boundaries and oversharing of personal stories may have an adverse effect on the relationship.

 We were thrilled that Ofsted highlighted the outstanding support we provided for foster carers in our last inspection.
 It is formed out of the relationships we build and continue to nurture during the whole time we are working together.
-Are you in a relation-“ship” or a relation ”rowing boat”.
+We suggest that people ask themselves what feels better, being in a relation-“ship” or a relation ”rowing boat”.